-Now that we understand how erections take place, we can better surmise the potential effects that blood pressure, specifically low hypotension, has on it.
+Now that we understand how erections take place, we can better surmise the potential effects of blood pressure, specifically low hypotension.

 On Low Pressure As a Cause

-The simple answer to the question is a resounding no. Hypotension does not cause any dysfunction for the erections.
-In fact, it isn’t hypotension that is the potential culprit, but hypertension.
+The simple answer to the question is a resounding no. Hypotension does not cause any dysfunction in the erections.
+It isn’t hypotension that is the potential culprit, but hypertension.

 The True Culprit: Hypertension

 It may seem counterintuitive for hypertension to be a cause.
 As stated previously, more blood flow to the penis makes it larger and stiffer.